Myth and Audiovisual Creation

-First part of the series Fritz Lang`s Die Nibelungen: Siegfried (1924)
+Siegfried bathes in the blood of the dragon in Fritz Lang’s Die Nibelungen: Siegfried (1924)

 With the term Germanic mythology, we refer to mythic narratives as used by the ancient Germanic peoples of Northern Europe before Christianity.
 This includes Anglo-Saxon mythology, German mythology, and Nordic or Scandinavian mythology.

 There are endless examples that illustrate the reception of medieval written sources in contemporary audiovisual culture.
 The 13th-century medieval epic poem The Song of the Nibelungs, written in Middle High German, appears in one of the first silent films of the 20th century Die Nibelungen (1924), directed by Fritz Lang.